pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/azure/azure-ts-cosmosdb-logicapp.md

 ---
-title: "Deploy an Azure Cosmos DB container, an API Connection, and a Logic App"
+title: "Azure Cosmos DB, an API Connection, and a Logic App"
 no_edit_this_page: true
 ---